Safely welcoming New Zealanders home

 There are no exemptions from quarantine for people with COVID-19 symptoms.

 Managed isolation is an important part of keeping COVID-19 out of New Zealand, but we know there are people facing exceptional circumstances.

 Exemptions from managed isolation are approved in very few circumstances.
 Applications for exemptions are considered on a case-by-case basis and the threshold for approval is very high.
 An exemption will only be approved where we can be confident that the health risk of transmission is very low.

 Any exemption is from being in managed isolation, not from having to isolate.

-The managed isolation and quarantine website, run by the Ministry of Business, Innovation and Employment (MBIE), has information about exemptions, including:
+The managed isolation and quarantine website has information about exemptions, including:

 - what an exemption is